 Managerial staff members must pass a separate test to become a certified food manager.

-The state of George doesn’t require all food workers to get a food handler license.
-You can decide whether you want staff members to get this certification.
+The state of George doesn’t require all food workers to get a food handlers card.
+Employers can decide whether staff members will get this certification.

 Owners and managers can get this certification by completing a food safety training program approved by the Georgia Department of Public Health.
 They also need to pass an exam from an accredited organization.

-Hawaii requires at least one employee at each food establishment during normal hours of operation to have a certification from a formal food handler safety training program.
-You may ask all staff members to get a food handler card to avoid scheduling issues.
+Hawaii requires at least one employee at each restaurant or food business during normal hours to have a certification from a formal food handlers safety training program.
+Employers can always certify all staff members with a food handlers card to avoid scheduling issues.